-Improve powerpoint export quality
+Improve powerpoint and google slides export quality

 IRON DAN